 Expat Tips for Moving Abroad:

 - Stock up on your favorite hair products and makeup—it’s not very likely the stores will have them (and definitely not at the prices you’re used to, if they need to be imported).
 Especially if you have textured or curly hair, or a skin tone different than your new host country (it’s nearly impossible to find a darker foundation or cover-up here in Germany without going to a specialty makeup store).

 - Bring photographs, or get them printed as soon as you arrive.
 It will make you feel closer to friends and family.

-- Stock up on medicine—brands you know and trust.
+- Stockpile medicine—brands you know and trust.
 The worst thing is to be sick and try to negotiate a pharmacy or doctor’s visit in a different language.
-(And keep in mind, your new host country might not be aligned with your medical beliefs—in Germany, for example, they default to homeopathic medicine rather than painkillers).
+(And keep in mind, your new host country might not be aligned with your medical beliefs.
+In Germany, for example, they default to homeopathic medicine rather than painkillers).